lbugnion/ms-glossary/synopsis/serverless.md

 > Logic app designer then cut to connectors

-A Logic App also starts its execution when an event happens.
+Or another example of serverless application: A Logic App also starts its execution when an event happens.
 There are many sources of events, for example when you receive an email in Outlook or Gmail, when a document is modified in Office 365, and many many many more.

 > Demo scale up